umarhassan-mitodl/14.382-spring-2017/content/pages/assignments/_index.md

   youtube_id: null
 ---

 Some of the problems use R, a free software environment for statistical computing and graphics.
 It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.
-For more information and to download the software, visit {{% resource_link "709b2795-300c-4939-9e10-e7b223934d43" "The R Project for Statistical Computing site" %}}.
+For more information and to download the software, visit [The R Project for Statistical Computing site](https://www.r-project.org/).

 {{% resource_link de424912-f80b-e5f9-33d0-042bd4ccb18f "Homework 1" %}}